EventEnrichment/eep_client_ruby/README.md

 ### Sending Events

-Send events with the `send_event` method which takes a Hash of event attribute names and values.
+Send events with the `send_event` method which takes a `Hash` of event attribute names and values.
 This will return either an `EepClient::OkResponse` on success or an `EepClient::ErrorResponse` on error.
-Attribute names are ruby symbols that map to the 'JSON attr' column of the [EEP Common Event Format](http://support.eventenrichment.com/knowledge_base/topics/event-enrichment-common-event-format) table:
+Attribute names are ruby symbols that map to the `JSON attr` column of the [EEP Common Event Format](http://support.eventenrichment.com/knowledge_base/topics/event-enrichment-common-event-format) table:

 ``` ruby
 event = {